Quick Decade+

 TCP Transport handling

-Custom TCP transport and basic netcode to support server relay and undisclosable details.
+Custom TCP transport and basic netcode to support a relay server and undisclosable military contract details.
 Custom HTTP library with WebGL support.
 Custom JWT Authentication in Asp.net with data layer of ADO .net with stored procedures for customers.
-Docker, light K8 usage.A fun mini task was getting all the services, tools, servers, and tech setup working off a $15 raspberry pi server and cheap laptop so our conference setup could fit in a literal secure brief case for display selling purposes.
+Docker, light K8 usage.A fun mini task was getting all the services, tools, servers, and tech setup working off a $15 raspberry pi server and cheap laptop so our conference setup could fit in a literal secure pelican case for display selling purposes.

 A major accomplishment of mine at the studio was due to a department reset after technical leadership changes.
-Was the ability to press for the importance of hiring talent, not just seniority.I was able to hire for, and train up young just out of college juniors including a unity game dev junior, backend junior, and a designer fresh from college with a PhD in VR UX.Through a mixture of pair programming with the team, mini learning projects, and reasonable responsibility increases to challenge them; it all combined to improving them to where they are now.Their words on Linkedin say it better then I can in how valuable that was to them.
+I was able to press for changes in our hiring process and sell the importance of hiring talent, not just seniority.I was able to hire for, and train up young game developers.
+Including several unity game dev juniors, a backend junior, a junior QA, and a designer fresh from college with a PhD in VR UX.Through a mixture of pair programming with the team, mini learning projects, and reasonable responsibility increases over time to challenge them; it all combined to improving them fast while not burning them out.
+Several landed at much larger studios and were quickly promoted from these experiences.Their words on Linkedin (readable here) say it better then I can in how valuable that was to them.

 Solving critical faults in a custom UI Framework for a DARPA project